 The massive move of data and systems to the cloud over the last few years is enabling many small businesses and non-profits to "go lean" while simultaneously driving business growth.
-These organizations now depend on remote 3rd-parties for activities which used to be performed in-house.
+These organizations now depend on remote 3rd-parties for activities that used to be performed in-house.

 The shift from in-house to outsourced has created all-new service industries.
 Today, many industry-leading enterprises leverage the power of outsourced Chief Financial Officer (CFO) services.